Stock market today: Wall Street drifts lower as markets worldwide pull back

 Some Fed officials wanted to raise rates at that last meeting, according to minutes from the June meeting released Wednesday.
 The vote was unanimous, though, to hold the federal funds rate steady within a range of 5% to 5.25%, up from virtually zero early last year.

 Much of Wall Street expects the Fed to raise rates later this month.
 Less certain is whether a second hike will hit by the end of the year, as the Fed has been hinting.
-In the end, that may not matter much, said Ross Mayfield, investment strategist at Baird.
+In the end, that may not matter much, said Ross Mayfield, investment strategy analyst at Baird.

 “The move from zero to 5% is all that matters," he said.
 “The Fed has either gone too far and damaged the economy, and we just haven’t seen it yet, or they haven't.”

-“We’ll see that in due time,” he said, saying one or two more increases won't have that much of an impact by themselves.
+“We’ll see that in due time,” he said, saying one or two more increases of a quarter of a percentage point won't have that much of an impact by themselves.

 Mayfield said he's particularly interested to hear from companies that sell directly to consumers, to see whether the main pillar holding up the U.S. economy is weakening at all.

-The two-year Treasury yield, which moves more on expectations for the Fed, was holding steady at 4.94%.
+The two-year Treasury yield, which moves more on expectations for the Fed, held steady at 4.94%.

 In stock markets abroad, indexes slumped 1.6% in Hong Kong and 0.7% in Shanghai following the discouraging economic data from China.
 That added to worries about high tensions between China and the United States, the world’s two largest economies.